duo-dinamico/brand-microservices/README.md

 Open your terminal and type `make up` to deploy the development.
 You should now be able to visit [localhost:8000/docs](localhost:8000/docs) on your browser to use the documentation.

-Create a user to use the protected routes.
+~~Create a user to use the protected routes.~~

-Authorize OpenAPI and start using the API.
+### Authorize OpenAPI and start using the API.

+Use the trial user account to use the protected routes:

+- username: `trialUser`
+- password: `TrialPassword1`

 Alternatively, you can type `make utest` on your terminal to run the unit tests.
 We've tried as much as possible to make this a TDD (Test Driven Development).